creack/telepilot/DESIGN.md

 Server:
   - Start the server

-Cient:
+The CLI default certs directory is `./certs` and can be changed with `-certs <certs dir>`.
+The following files are required:
+  - `<certs dir>/ca.pem` CA for clients
+  - `<certs dir>/server.pem` server certificate
+  - `<certs dir>/server-key.pem` server private key

+Client:
-  - create: Create a job with specified CPU, memory, and I/O limits.
+  - start: Create and sart a job with pre-defined CPU, memory, and I/O limits.
-  - start: Start a created job.
-  - stop: Stop a running job.
+  - stop: Stop a running job (Send SIGKILL to the underlying process).
-  - wait: Wait for a job to end.
   - status: Get the current status and resource usage of a job.
   - logs: Stream logs for a running job.
 Gets all logs from the beginning and streams them until the process dies.

-  - run: Wraps create/start/logs.
+The CLI defaults to the user 'alice' and looks for the certs in `./certs`.
+This can be changed with the `-user <name>` and `-certs <certs dir>` flags.
+For the sake of the exercise, we won't implement flags for each files and always expect the following:
+  - `<certs dir>/ca.pem` server's CA
+  - `<certs dir>/client-<name>.pem` client certificate
+  - `<certs dir>/client-<name>-key.pem` client private key

+As it is an excercise, the address for both the client and server will be hardcoded to `localhost:9090`.

 Example usage: